 Walk Like a Penguin

 Many people who live in cold climates rarely, if ever, slip and fall, because they’ve learned to adapt with a special walking technique.
 They walk like penguins.
-To walk like a penguin, just remember to always shift your center-of-gravity over your front facing foot instead of splitting it evenly between your feet, as illustrated in this illustration from Tablet Infographics.
+To walk like a penguin, just remember to always shift your center-of-gravity over your front facing foot instead of splitting it evenly between your feet, as illustrated below:

 Treat Your Feet

 Even if you know the right way to step, walking on ice will be much easier if you have the proper traction.
 Get some good winter boots with a large tread.
 For even better traction, you can pick up a pair of ice cleats, such as Yaktrax or Stabilicers, for less than $20.
 These easy-to-attach steel coils or spikes slip over your shoes to add gripping power on ice for better balance.

 Believe it or not there’s a right way to fall.
 Martial artists fall all the time without getting hurt, because they practice falling the right way.
 Knowing this technique could mean the difference between bruising only your pride and making a trip to the emergency room.

 The most important thing to remember is to protect your head.
 Broken bones heal, but a head injury can be deadly.
 If you think you are going to fall, tuck your chin against your chest to prevent your head from hitting the ice or pavement.
 You can also cradle you arms around your head for extra protection.

 By tucking your chin, you’ve begun the process of arching your spine.
 As you fall, try to fold your body into itself.
 This decreases the height of your fall and also redistributes the energy from your fall.

 As you hit the ground, roll, like a turtle on its back, and exhale sharply.
 Breathing out will tense up your body, better allowing you to absorb the impact.
 This is one reason why martial artists shout so much.